Is there scientific evidence to support the existence of “race” among humans? No. Does that mean “race” does not matter?

 If the theory is about people of a perceived “race,” then the result is a racial stereotype.

-People who believe racial stereotype theories defend them with the argument that they are true, or partly true (because they believe them to be true).
+People who believe racial stereotype theories defend them.
+They argue that they are true, or partly true (because they believe them to be true).
 But examined against all of the facts, they are not.

 Racial stereotypes and crime

 One common racial stereotype involves the theory that minority-race people are more often committing crimes than majority-race people.
-Some use the stereotype to explain why a greater percentage of the minority race community are arrested, charged with crimes, convicted, and sentenced to prison; as compared to the majority-race community.
+Some use that stereotype to explain why a greater percentage of the minority-race community experience arrest, criminally charges, conviction, and prison; compared to the majority-race community.

-But, numerous studies have been done, by the American Bar Association and others, proving otherwise.
+But, numerous studies, by the American Bar Association and others, prove otherwise.

-For example, we know that African-Americans use illegal drugs at the same per capita rate as the general population in the United States.
+For example, African-Americans use illegal drugs at the same per capita rate as the general population of the United States.
 Yet, people socially-defined as African-American are arrested, criminally charged, convicted, and incarcerated at a vastly higher rate than non-African-Americans.

 “The National Institute of Drug Abuse estimated that while 12 percent of drug users are black, they make up nearly 50 percent of all drug possession arrests in the U.S. (The Black and White of Justice, Freedom Magazine, Volume 128).”